ExpeditionExploration/openi2c-BNO08x/README.md

 BNO08x is a 9-axis IMU with accelerometer, magnetometer and gyroscope.

 This repo contains [Node.js](https://nodejs.org/en) bindings to Ceva [SH2 Sensorhub driver for MCU application](https://github.com/ceva-dsp/sh2) driver.
-This driver is Linux-specific.
+These bindings are Linux-specific.

 The bindings are written in C, and need to be compiled for them to work.
 There are no pre-compiled binaries.
-Installing by installing OpenI2C should get you going, but if you want this driver only, see *Building* for how to build the binary for Node.
+Installing by installing OpenI2C should get you going, but if you want this driver only, see *Building* for how to build the extension binary for Node.

 ## Prerequisites